ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-08-How_to_Organize_Your_CAD_Workspace_-_Bodies_and_Components_-_Education_Chapter_1_Lesson_8.md

 ---

-A) Components are easier to create
+A) Components use less memory

-B) Components allow for better organization and separate rules
+B) Components are easier to create

-C) Components use less memory
+C) Components render faster

-D) Components render faster
+D) Components allow for better organization and separate rules

 ---

-B) Components allow for better organization and separate rules
+D) Components allow for better organization and separate rules

 ///